ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 $$ \frac{\cL(f,\cD) - \cL(\tf,\cD)}{\cL(f,\cD)} $$

 This gives us a scaled distance from the original loss in terms of a known and relevant multiplicative factor.
-We still have an issue of understanding the scale: interpretation has not moved further than our original statement of "closer to 0 means less difference."
+But we still have an issue of understanding the scale: interpretation has not moved further than our original statement of "closer to 0 means less difference."

 Another possible term could be the gain relative to the gain against a random baseline.